West Highland Amateur Football Association: History

-Although Portree United were the first to have a stronghold on the league, winning the first four editions, Portree AFC enjoyed a remarkable and unique period of dominance in the late 1990s and 2000s, winning eleven league titles in a row between 1997 and 2007.
-Since 2010, Sleat & Strath have been the most successful team in the area with seven league wins as well as numerous cup successes.
+Portree United was the first club to dominate the league, winning the first four editions.
+However Portree AFC then enjoyed a period of dominance, winning eleven league titles in a row between 1997 and 2007.
+Since 2010, Sleat & Strath have been the most successful team in the area, with seven league wins as well as numerous cup successes.

-In 2018, Mallaig, became the first team from Lochaber to join the association, and they have since become a major challenger for local honours.
+In 2018, Mallaig became the first team from Lochaber to join the association, and they have since become a major challenger for local honours.

 The introduction of Fort William Reserves in 2023, making them the second side from Lochaber to join, led the association to revert to the West Highland AFA name which had been dropped in 2005 for Skye and Lochalsh AFA.
-These changes are reflections on the ever changing landscapes of clubs involved in the association.
-Many member clubs based in Skye and Lochalsh have folded or merged in recent years including the likes of: Bernisdale, Dunvegan, Glenelg, Plockton, Portree United, Staffin, Struan.
-Historically, some teams from the Wester Ross area have also been affiliated to the league, Gairloch/Aultbea United being the most recent example.
+There have been several other changes in membership: several clubs based in Skye and Lochalsh have folded or merged in recent years, such as Bernisdale, Dunvegan, Glenelg, Plockton, Portree United, Staffin, and Struan.
+Historically, some teams from Wester Ross have also been affiliated to the league: Gairloch/Aultbea United are the most recent example.

 Kyle FC pulled out of competitions following the 2024 AGM, putting an end to several decades of continuous participation in the local league and cups.
-For the first time ever, there are no Lochalsh representative in the West Highland League.